brownt47/R-For-Data-Science-Solutions/Chapter 3.8.1 Solutions.md

 There are a few features to tweak with `geom_count` with the two internal calculated values `n = number of observations at position` and `prop = percent of points in the panal at that position`

-recall to reference an internal calculated value place ".." around the value.
+recall to reference an internal calculated value place ".." around the value.   `..n..` and `..prop..` in this case

-To demonstrate lets change the color of the points to react to the proportion of data points at that location.
-Since I want the parameter to react to the data (or a value calculated from the data in this case), I will place the argument inside an aesthetic:
+To demonstrate, lets change the color of the points to react to the proportion of data points at that location.
+Since I want the parameter to react to the data (or a value calculated from the data in this case), I will place the argument `color = ..prop..`inside an aesthetic:

 ```r
 ggplot(data = mpg, mapping = aes(x = cty, y = hwy)) +